 As described above, CDBG Planning funds can be used for general community planning or for site-specific planning activities.
-General community planning activities are assumed to meet a HUD CDBG national objective.
-If your proposed planning activity is site-specific, it may need to meet one of the CDBG Program's national objectives of either benefiting LMI persons or for preventing or eliminating the presence of slums and blight.
-Section E of the application and the National Objective Identification Worksheet, found in Exhibit 4, describe the information and documentation communities will need to provide specifically in the application, depending on whether the proposed planning activity can be categorized as a general community planning activity or is a site-specific activity that must meet a CDBG national objective.
+General community planning activities are assumed to meet a U.S. Department of Housing and Urban Development (HUD) CDBG National Objective.
+If your proposed planning activity is site-specific, it may need to meet one of the CDBG program's National Objectives of either benefiting low- and moderate-income_LMI persons or for preventing or eliminating the presence of slums and blight.
+Section E of the Application and the National Objective Identification Worksheet found in Exhibit 4 (below) describe the information and documentation communities will need to provide specifically in the application depending on whether the proposed planning activity can be categorized as a general community planning activity or if it is a site-specific activity that must meet a CDBG national objective.